Ignite Life Center Informants Call Out Doug Clay Amid Sex Abuse Coverups at Local Pentecostal Church

 (Left) Assemblies of God CEO Doug Clay (AG) | (Right) Ignite Life Center head pastor Mark Vega (Linkedin)

-Two more informants from, or formerly from, the Assemblies of God Pentecostal Church Ignite Life Center (ILC) have anonymously spoken out against sexual abuses being committed and covered up at the church.
-This makes six total whistleblowers from, or formerly from, ILC who have disclosed their experiences at ILC to GnvInfo.
+Two more informants from, or formerly from, the Assemblies of God-affiliated Pentecostal Church Ignite Life Center (ILC) have anonymously spoken out against sexual abuses being committed and covered up at the church.
+This makes six total whistleblowers who have disclosed their experiences at ILC to GnvInfo.

-Between civil lawsuits and criminal cases, ILC head pastor Mark Vega and other ILC administrators are respectively alleged and implicated to have covered up the sexual abuse of minors.
+Between civil lawsuits and criminal cases, ILC head pastor Mark Vega and other ILC administrators are implicated in multiple child sexual abuse coverups.

 As with the previous four whistleblowers, all are anonymous.
 Both of the whistleblowers’ genders will not be mentioned to further conceal their identities, and they/them pronouns will be used.
 One of the whistleblowers gave an extensive two-hour in-person interview, while the other sent an anonymous email.
 To differentiate the whistleblowers, the person who gave the interview will be referred to as Primary Informant while the person who sent the email will be referred to as Secondary Informant.

-The Secondary Informant went on to implicate several individuals, from the CEO of Assemblies of God, Doug Clay, to several of his underlings.
+The Secondary Informant went on to implicate several individuals, from the CEO of AG, Doug Clay, to several of his underlings.
 “Doug Clay has not appeared after being at ILC a few years ago and endorsing ILC and Mark Vega.
-Other high-powered leaders from the Florida Multicultural District of the Assemblies of God, such as Abner Adorno, who is superintendent of the district, and assistant superintendent Pedro Marrero, who leads the [Iglesia Casa Del Alfarero] church in Gainesville, have shown support to help the leaders…The people in the church fear to speak because they are all good friends of Mark Vega.”
+Other high-powered leaders from the Florida Multicultural District (FMD) of AG, such as Abner Adorno, who is superintendent of the district, and assistant superintendent Pedro Marrero, who leads the [Iglesia Casa Del Alfarero] church in Gainesville, have shown support to help the leaders…The people in the church fear to speak because they are all good friends of Mark Vega.”

-The civil lawsuits state that FMDAG oversees ILC in matters of employee training and sexual abuse prevention.
+The civil lawsuits state that FMD oversees ILC in matters of employee training and sexual abuse prevention.

 The Secondary Informant additionally accused Urban Strategies President Lisa Cummins of being complicit in the child sexual abuse coverups.
-Urban Strategies is a program that partners with churches to house unaccompanied minors, with Ignite Refugio being the facility used.
+Urban Strategies is a program that partners with churches, including ILC, to house unaccompanied minors, with Ignite Refugio being the name of the program used at the church.

 The Secondary Informant wrote, “Lisa Cummins and Urban Strategies have paid Lisa Vega and Mark Vega under a program to help unaccompanied minors but have funded them hundreds of thousands of dollars to millions.
 They have paid pastors and leaders of the church for over five years.
 Lisa Cummins pays a major portion of the church mortgage and electricity, knowing the foul behavior and corruption of these leaders.
 My family member said there was manipulation, and no one was approved for hire without the approval of Mark Vega.
 The program is still funding the church, and the current leader is a pastor at Azael Nunez [Evangelistic Ministries].
 How is that?”

-The ILC program that has primarily seen the public’s attention is the Ignite School of Ministry, as the Ignite Summer Internship program was run through the Ignite School of Ministry.
-Former ILC volunteer Gabriel Hemenez is currently sitting in prison for five years due to taking advantage of the Ignite Summer Internship to sexually abuse at least three children and one adult.
+The ILC program that has primarily seen the public’s attention is the Ignite Summer Internship program, as former ILC volunteer Gabriel Hemenez is currently sitting in prison for five years due to taking advantage of the program to sexually abuse at least three children and one adult.

-The Ignite Summer Internship appears to have been centered around young kids or teenagers, while the Ignite School of Ministry as a whole appears to serve young adults between the ages of 18 and up until the mid-to-late 20s.
+The Ignite Summer Internship was centered around young kids or teenagers, while the Ignite School of Ministry served young adults between the ages of 18 and up until the mid-to-late 20s or early 30s.

 The Primary Informant said Vega and other administrators at the Ignite School of Ministry publicly expose students’ confessions while simultaneously covering up sexual abuse.
 “Let's say for example I was found in sexual sin.
 Mark would tell the whole staff, so the staff would treat you differently and shun you.
 Somehow, the Ignite School of Ministry students would find out, so there was no such thing as ministerial confidentiality.
 When he should’ve been confidential about people’s sins, he wasn’t, but when he should’ve broken confidentiality for legal reasons because kids were being molested, he didn’t.
 He kept that under wraps.
 Do you know why?
 Because it would’ve brought a bad reputation to Ignite and Mark’s name.
 Mark loves man’s approval, and he loves his reputation at Ignite more than he loves God.
 He loves deceitfulness more than he loves truth.
 When they came to him about underage sexual molestation, he should’ve automatically reported it to the authorities.
 This is common knowledge for all people of the cloth.”

-Civil lawsuits allege, and a GPD Supplemental Report shows that Vega did not report it to the authorities when child sexual abuse that was disclosed to him and he tried to handle the incidents internally within the church.
+Civil lawsuits allege, and a GPD Supplemental Report shows that Vega did not report the matter to the authorities when knew about child sexual abuse in his church and handled the incidents internally.

 The Primary Informant went on to call Vega a false teacher, citing a biblical verse that directly references what he’s doing with ILC.
 “2 Peter, chapter 2, verses one through three.
 This is what Peter says to the early church.
 ‘But false prophets also arose among the people, just as there will be false teachers among you, who will secretly bring in destructive heresies, even denying the Master who bought them, bringing upon themselves swift destruction.
 And many will follow their sensuality, ’ They will follow sensuality because Mark Vega and most Pentecostal churches promote and cultivate an atmosphere of expectancy and emotion.
 Things like getting riled up and waiting for the Holy Spirit to move produces sensuality and emotionalism.
 That’s the mark of a false teacher.
 That’s what Ignite has done.
 The verse continues, ‘and because of them the way of the truth will be blasphemed.
 And in their greed they will exploit you with false words.
 Their condemnation from long ago is not idle, and their destruction is not asleep.’
 I’m not a theologian; I'm a Christian who reads the Bible and studies it.
 Some of the people there know better, but there is also a spiritual component where people are deceived.
 I believe wholeheartedly that Mark, Lisa Vega, and Nicole Gomez know they’re deceiving people and leading people astray.
 I think they are all deceived to a degree because the Bible says those who are false teachers are deceived themselves (2 Tim 3:13).
 But deep down, they know what they are doing is false.
 I believe people like Adolfo Gomez, Esther Ombeon, Eric and Maria Godinez, and Nick Bruce are deceived and believe what they’re doing is God’s work.”